 Or, when you try to upload a file using cPanel’s file manager you will get the error “Maximum file size allowed for upload: 0 bytes”.

 Image: cPanel is not allowing files larger than zero bytes to be uploaded.

-You will get a similar error when you try to edit a file via cPanel’s file manager.
 In short, when you run out of disk space pretty much everything stops working.
 The only exception are databases.
-There is a good reason why databases are not directly affected by disk space quotas: your data would be corrupted if writes would fail.
+There is a good reason why databases are not directly affected by disk space quotas: your data gets corrupted if writes fail.

 Each email address has its own individual quota.
 The quota can be set to “unlimited”, which sounds ideal.
 However, changing the quota to “unlimited” only means that the mailbox will never be considered full.
 It does not mean that you suddenly have unlimited space for email.
 Once you hit the quota for your hosting package your email will still stop working.

-To illustrate the point, let’s imagine that our hosting package has 500MB of disk space.
-We got email account, and we set the quota to 1GB.
+To illustrate the point, let’s imagine that your hosting package has 500MB of disk space.
+You got one email account, and the quota is set to 1GB.
 When the mailbox is 500MB in size the hosting package has run out of disk space, even though the mailbox is only half-full.

 Image: the ‘Email Accounts’ overview in cPanel.
-Here, the firstname.lastname@example.org email address has a quota of 1GB, and the mailbox is using 500MB.
+Here, firstname.lastname@example.org has a quota of 1GB, and the mailbox is using 500MB.